 Site inspections are undertaken regularly by Island Roads.
 Ground movement monitoring and groundwater level measurements are taken from existing instrumentation along the length of the site.
-The most recent surveys have shown that small scale movement is continuing and groundwater levels are beginning to drop but still remain high.
+The most recent surveys have shown that small scale movement is continuing.
+Further information on the current monitoring of the site is given in Ramboll Geotechnical Report Sections 2 and 4.